AliNoor23991/COIT20252-BPM-ePortfolio/ePortfolio-2-Business-Process-Modelling.md

 ## AI Use Statement

-Generative AI was used during the planning, research and initial idea-development stages of this assessment.
-All selected artefacts and sources were independently reviewed by me, and I take responsibility for the final submitted work.
+ChatGPT was used to support the planning and research stages of this assessment, including identifying relevant sources, organising ideas and improving the clarity and grammar of the writing.
+All selected artefacts and sources were reviewed and verified by me.
+The final content was reviewed and edited by me, and I take responsibility for the submitted work.